|Body discovered - "Hopefully we will be making an identification the next day or so"|

-There were other things I would like to have said like why not bring charges against Linda Gray (Mike's girlfriend) for helping him escape from an armed guard and why not bring charges against Percy Sargent for harboring a fugitive but I was too fearful of these men to ask.
-I left this meeting afraid of the two Maine State Police detectives.
+There were other things I would like to have said like why not bring charges against Linda Gray for helping him escape from an armed guard and why not bring charges against Percy Sargent for harboring a fugitive but I was too fearful of these men to ask.
+I left this meeting fearful of the two Maine State Police detectives.

 After my meeting with Shuman and Pinkham at District Attorney David Cox’s office, I felt so intimidated that I was hesitant in contacting them again.
-Before I could get up the courage to call them again, Cox slammed us (Mike's parents) with default on Mike's bail bonds.
+Before I could get up the courage to call them again, Cox slammed us (Mike's parents) with default charges on our murdered son's bail bond.

 We had no attorney, (regardless of the news reporting that we did) but on the date of the court hearing I appeared alone, representing myself (pro se).
-During the hearing, an attorney stood up and said the state no longer had a case to prosecute, therefore the bail forfeiture should not as high as when Mike was alive.
-I recognized him as the attorney who had been with Mike's attorney in the hall outside DA Cox’s office when Derry and I went there to speak with Marshal Stern about Mike turning himself in to the law.
+During the hearing, Attorney Goldsmith stood up and said the state no longer had a case to prosecute, therefore the bail forfeiture should not as high as when Mike was alive.
+I recognized him as the attorney who had been with Mike's attorney in the hall outside DA Cox’s office when Derry and I went there to speak with Marshal Stern about Mike's request.

 I had never spoken with this attorney and didn’t even know his name at the time.
 Who was he representing?
 I stood up and asked the judge if I could be allowed to choose my own attorney.
 Judge Ivan MacInnes agreed and stopped the hearing.